 Over- and Under-Application of Overhead

 Companies often rely on budgeted overhead rates for the upcoming operating year rather than waiting until the actual ﬁgures are available at the end of the period.
-This delay would be a major disadvantage of waiting until after the period, and it would hin- der, for example, the management from making accurate pricing decisions.
-At the latest, a selling price needs to be calculated when sales start, and then, if necessary, it can still be adjusted later.
+This delay would be a major disadvantage, for example, by hindering management from making accurate pricing decisions.
+At the latest, a selling price needs to be calculated when sales start.
+It can still be adjusted later if necessary.

-Example: A business estimates their overhead and activity for the following period:
+Example: A business estimates its overhead and activity for the following period as

 activity of 400,000 DLH